- Search The Registry

 and Ricky John Best

-*On this date in 2017, two white men were killed and another injured on a public light rail transit after they intervened when another white man yelled hate speech toward ethnicities and religions of color at two black women.
+*On this date in 2017, two white-American men were killed and another injured on a public light rail transit after they intervened when another white man yelled hate speech toward ethnicities and religions of color at two black women.

 This happened on a Metropolitan Area Express (MAX) light-rail train in Portland, Oregon.
 The murder suspect, Jeremy Joseph Christian, 35, was arrested on aggravated murder charges.
 Federal authorities are trying to determine whether Christian will face hate crimes charges as a memorial with flowers and notes for the victims grew across from the train station where one of the men died.